raspberrypilearning/rainbow-run/en/step_5.md

 Go to the Project window.
 The new script will be saved in the Assets folder.

-Drag the new script to the 'Scripts' folder to organise your files.
+Drag the new script to the Scripts folder to organise your files.

 --- /task ---

 --- task ---

-Double click on the 'BallController' script.
-Copy or type this code to make the Ball move to the left when you press <kbd>A</kbd> and right when you press <kbd>D</kbd>:
+Double-click on the **BallController** script.
+Copy or type the code below to make the Ball move to the left when you press <kbd>A</kbd> and right when you press <kbd>D</kbd>.

 **Choose:** These instructions are based on using the keys <kbd>WASD</kbd> to control movement.
-If you want to use different keys you can change the Inspector values to the keys you want to use.
+If you want to use different keys, you can change the Inspector values to the keys you want to use.

 --- collapse ---
 ---
 title: I want to use different keys
 ---

 You can set which ever keys you would like to use in the Inspector.
-For letter keys just make sure the letters are **lower case**.
+For letter keys, just make sure the letters are **lower case**.

 You can also use the arrows by entering `left` and `right` into the Inspector.